 Embers

-The clue’s in the name of this gem but Embers is a new restaurant specialising in dishes cooked over wood fire.
+The clue’s in the name of this gem, but Embers is a Michelin-starred restaurant specialising in dishes cooked over wood fire.
 Celebrating Sussex produce, the restaurant is the joint venture of long-time friends and chefs Dave Marrow and Isaac Bartlett-Copeland.

 Featuring a mix of small plates and centrepiece dishes, menu highlights include flamed sea bass with salsa rosso and preserved lemon; charred broccoli with sweetcorn cream, mole and hazelnut; and bigger dishes like the dry-aged pork tomahawk with fish sauce caramel and scratchings and the vegan shiitake and cashew laab with sticky rice, bitter herbs, charred hispi and miso.